Optimal Disturbances of Blocking: A Barotropic View: Optimal disturbance of the initial blocking amplitude

-The streamfunction of synoptic-scale eddies is approximated by $\psi' \approx \epsilon^{\frac{3}{2}}\psi_1' + \epsilon^{\frac52}\psi_2'$.\footnote{The derivation of the deformed synoptic-scale eddy $\psi_2'$ is so tedious and circumstantial that we postpone it to the supplementary materials. } With the expression~\eqref{eqn: total}, the total streamfunction can be approximated as $\psi_T = \overline{\psi} + \psi + \psi' \approx \overline{\psi}+\psi_B + \psi_m + \epsilon^{\frac{3}{2}}\psi_1' + \epsilon^{\frac52}\psi_2'$.
-During the life cycle of atmospheric blocking, it is noted in~\citet{luo2019nonlinear} that the time evolution behaviors of both the total and the planetary-scale blocking streamfunction are fully dependent on the dynamic behavior of the blocking amplitude $B$, which is governed by the forced NLS equation with the periodic boundary condition~\eqref{eqn: ampli-nls}.
-Then, we simulate the atmospheric blocking's evolution with the optimal initial disturbance.
+After analyzing the spatial patterns and the nonlinear growth of the optimal disturbance, it would indeed be valuable to explore how the motion of the blocking is influenced by the optimal disturbance.
+Understanding the dynamic relationship between the optimal disturbance and the evolution of the blocking can provide further insights into the impact of the optimal disturbance on the overall behavior of the blocking system.
+In particular, it would be interesting to investigate how the blocking evolves with time when the optimal disturbance is added to the initial blocking amplitude.

-With increasing constraint parameter $\gamma$, the comparisons from left to right are shown in both the total streamfunction field~(\Cref{fig:sf-cnop}) and the planetary-scale blocking streamfunction field~(\Cref{fig:p-sf-cnop}).
+Based on the provided expressions~\eqref{eqn: blocking-wave-1} and~\eqref{eqn: associate-2}, the blocking wavy anomaly is represented as $\psi_B = \epsilon \psi_1$ and the associated zonal-mean anomaly is represented as $\psi_m = \epsilon^2\psi_2$.
+Additionally, based on~\cref{eqn: synoptic-1}, the streamfunction of the preexisting synoptic-scale eddies is approximated by $\psi' \approx \epsilon^{\frac{3}{2}}\psi_1' + \epsilon^{\frac52}\psi_2'$.\footnote{The derivation of the deformed synoptic-scale eddy $\psi_2'$ is so tedious and circumstantial that we postpone it to the supplementary materials. } According to the expression~\eqref{eqn: total}, the total streamfunction can be approximated as $\psi_T = \overline{\psi} + \psi + \psi' \approx \overline{\psi}+\psi_B + \psi_m + \epsilon^{\frac{3}{2}}\psi_1' + \epsilon^{\frac52}\psi_2'$.
+In~\Cref{subsec: nmi-model}, it is derived that the blocking amplitude is governed by the forced NLS equation with the periodic boundary condition~\eqref{eqn: ampli-nls}.
+As mentioned in~\citep{luo2019nonlinear}, the evolution of the instantaneous total streamfunction $\psi_T$ is entirely dependent on the blocking amplitude throughout the whole life of the blocking.
+In~\Cref{fig:sf-init}, we show the evolution of the instantaneous total streamfunction $\psi_T$ when the initial blocking amplitude is added by the optimal disturbances.
+This visualization provides a clear representation of how the total streamfunction changes as the size parameter $\gamma$ increases incrementally.